-Name Range Step Default Description Delay type • DT • IDMT - DT Selects the delay type for the time counter.
-The selection is made between dependent (IDMT) and independent (DT) characteristics.
-Definite (min) operating time delay 0.0001800.000s 0.005s 0.040s When the "Delay type" parameter is set to "DT", this parameter acts as the expected operating time for the protection function.
-When set to 0 s, the stage operates instantaneously without any additional delay.
-When the parameter is set to 0.0051800 s, the stage operates as independent delayed.
-When the "Delay type" parameter has been set to "IDMT", this parameter can be used to determine the minimum operating time for the protection function.
-Example of this is presented in the figure above.
-Delay curve series • IEC • IEEE - IEC Selects whether the delay curve series for an IDMT operation follows either IEC or IEEE/ANSI standard defined characteristics.
+Name Range Step Default Description Delay type e • DT • IDMT DT Selects the delay type for the time counter.
+The selection is made between "Inverse definite minimum time" (IDMT) and "Definite time operation" (DT) characteristics.
+Definite (min) operating time delay 0.0001800.000s parameter acts as the expected operating tiprotection function.
+When set to 0 s, the stage operates instantaneously without any additional delay parameter is set to 0.0051800 s, the stage as independent delayed.
+When the "Delay type" parameter has been "IDMT", this parameter can be used to determinimum operating time for the protection for When set to 0 s, the stage operates instantaneously without any additional delay.
+When the parameter is set to 0.0051800 s, the stage operates Delay curve series • IEC • IEEE - IEC Selects whether the delay curve series for an IDMT operation follows either IEC or IEEE/ANSI standard defined characteristics.
 This setting is active and visible when the "Delay type" parameter is set to "IDMT".

 Name Range Step Default Description Delay characteristics IEC • NI • EI • VI • LTI • Param - NI Selects the IEC standard delay characteristics.
 The options include the following: Normally Inverse ("NI"), Extremely Inverse ("EI"), Very Inverse ("VI") and Long Time Inverse ("LTI") characteristics.
 Additionally, the "Param" option allows the tuning of the constants A and B which then allows the setting of characteristics following the same formula as the IEC curves mentioned here.
 This setting is active and visible when the "Delay type" parameter is set to "IDMT" and the "Delay curve series" parameter is set to "IEC".
 Delay characteristics IEEE ANSI NI ANSI VI ANSI EI ANSI LTI IEEE MI IEEE VI IEEE EI Param - ANSI NI Selects the IEEE and ANSI standard delay characteristics.
 The options for ANSI include the following: Normal Inverse ("ANSI NI"), Very Inverse ("ANSI VI"), Extremely inverse ("ANSI EI"), Long time inverse ("ANSI LTI") characteristics.
 IEEE: Moderately Inverse ("IEEE MI"), Very Inverse ("IEEE VI"), Extremely Inverse ("IEEE EI") characteristics.
 Additionally, the "Param" option allows the tuning of the constants A, B and C which then allows the setting of characteristics following the same formula as the IEEE curves mentioned here.
 This setting is active and visible when the "Delay type" parameter is set to "IDMT" and the "Delay curve series" parameter is set to "IEEE".
 Time dial setting k 1001 2500s 0.05s Defines the time dial/multiplier setting for IDMT characteristics.
 This setting is active and visible when the "Delay type" parameter is set to "IDMT". А 0.0000250.0000 0.0001 0.0860 Defines the Constant A for IEC/IEEE characteristics.
-This setting is active and visible when the "Delay type" parameter is set to "IDMT" and the "Delay characteristic" parameter is set to "Param". В 0.00005.0000 0.0001 0.1850 Defines the Constant B for IEC/IEEE characteristics.
+This setting is active and visible when the "Delay type" parameter is set to "IDMT" and the "Delay characteristic" parameter is set to "Param". В 0.0000250.0000 0.0001 0.1850 Defines the Constant B for IEC/IEEE characteristics.
 This setting is active and visible when the "Delay type" parameter is set to "IDMT" and the "Delay characteristic" parameter is set to "Param". С 0.0000250.0000 0.0001 0.0200 Defines the Constant C for IEEE characteristics.
 This setting is active and visible when the "Delay type" parameter is set to "IDMT" and the "Delay characteristic" parameter is set to "Param".

 Figure.
 4.4.1 - 28.
-Inverse operating time formulas for IEC and IEEE standards.
+Inverse definite minimum time formulas for IEC and IEEE standards.